dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 The grouping of the expressions shows that the LET binding and the SEND are related by being executed, in succession, by the same thread at runtime.
 After sending, the thread goes on to do whatever follows the β-form (usually nothing) and then exits. _[Remember that, since we have Transactional Hewitt Actors, no SENDS actually happen until we exit successfuly.]_

 Meanwhile the message gets delivered to the database service, and that service sends its lookup result to the customer Actor (here the anonymous β Actor).
 So the second grouping shows that anonymous β-Actor.
 The arglist and body are grouped together, analogous to a λ-form.
-This anonymous β-Actor receives its message and gets executed by some arbitrary thread in the futuere.
+This anonymous β-Actor receives its message and gets executed by some arbitrary thread in the future.

 Now, if you have a long succession of nested β-forms, your indentation gets out of control.
 You can instead say the same thing using LET+ which keeps all of its binding clauses aligned to the left, and only its ultimate body forms get indented just once.